guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >Workspaces isolate their state, if `terraform plan` is executed, Terraform will not see any existing state for this configuration.
 ##### <span style="color: #689d6a">Terraform State</span>

 Terraform stores and operates on the state of the managed infrastructure.
-Terraform uses this <span style="color: #d65d0e">state</span> on each execution to make plan and make changes.
+Terraform uses this <strong style="color: #d65d0e">state</strong> on each execution <strong style="color: #d79921">to make plan and make changes</strong>.
 This state must be stored and maintained on each execution so future operations can be performed correctly.

-The location and method of operation of Terraform's state is determined by the Terraform <span style="color: #d65d0e">backend</span>.
-By default Terraform uses a local backend, where state information is stored and acted upon locally within the working directory in local file name `terraform.tfstate`.
+The <strong style="color: #d79921">location and method of operation</strong> of Terraform's state is determined by the Terraform <strong style="color: #d65d0e">backend</strong>.

+<strong style="color: #b16286">By default</strong> Terraform uses a <strong style="color: #d79921">local backend</strong>, where state information is stored and acted upon locally within the working directory in local file name `terraform.tfstate`.

 >[!note]
 >The <span style="color: #d65d0e">local state</span> file is indexed in JSON format and stored on disk, even though the local state file is editable, <strong style="color: #d79921">direct file editing is not recommended</strong>.
 It's meant for internal use within Terraform.